junxit/us-congress-bills-112/metadata.md

 - 2011-11-02 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 820). (text: CR H7229-7230)
 - 2011-11-02 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 421 - 1 (Roll no. 820).(text: CR H7229-7230)
 - 2011-11-02 — The title of the measure was amended.
 Agreed to without objection.
+- 2011-11-03 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2011-11-07 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 222.